oils-for-unix/oils/doc/ref/chap-data-lang.md

 ## TSV8

-These are the J8 Primtives (Bool, Int, Float, Str), separated by tabs.
+These are the J8 Primitives (Bool, Int, Float, Str), separated by tabs.

 ### column-attrs